 A World Model is an AI's internal representation of cause and effect.
-Not memorized facts, but learned dynamics.
 A robot with a World Model can predict "if I push this cup, it falls" without destroying the cup.
-Simulate outcomes before acting, plan ahead, reason about consequences.
-The predict-observe-update cycle mirrors how we operate.
+That is, simulate outcomes before acting, plan ahead and reason about consequences.
+This predict-observe-update cycle mirrors how we operate.
 We build expectations about how things work, and when reality violates those expectations, our mental model adjusts.
 This is Bayesian reasoning in action: prior beliefs updated by new evidence, weighted by how surprising that evidence is.

 Drop a ball, it falls.
 Touch fire, it burns.
 Say something rude, people get upset.
-You don't look these up each time.
-Your brain has learned the dynamics, built internal physics.
+Your brain has learned the dynamics, it has built the internal physics, your very own Matrix.

 You're constantly running simulations.
 Right now, as you read this, your brain is predicting the next word, the next sentence, where this is going.
 When I write something unexpected - like mentioning that your tongue is resting on the roof of your mouth - your brain registers a tiny prediction error.
 It thought we were talking about AI, not your mouth feel.
 But it's a tiny error, maybe there's a broader point to all this, file it away for now.

-Your brain is perpetually predicting what happens next and correcting when reality differs.
+Your brain is perpetually predicting what happens next; and correcting when the reality differs.
 The prediction errors are your training signal.
 Big surprise means big update.
-AI researchers are trying to engineer what evolution already built into you.
+The biggest minds in AI research are trying to get this biological behavior encoded into algorithms.

 Conversations are a two-player game

-When people talk, you're predicting what they'll say next.
+When you talk to people, you're predicting what they'll say next.
 Most of the time subconsciously.
 Sometimes, very consciously, when you get into an overthinking spiral and simulate an entire branching conversation with probability weights and prepare for all potentially significant outcomes so you're not caught unawares.
 No?
 Not everyone?
 OK.
 But subconsciously, yes.
 Everyone does this.
 Your brain is constantly running simulations.

 A conversation is a tight feedback loop.
-I predict how they'll react to what I say, what they know and believe and want, whether they're being sarcastic or earnest or confrontational.
+I predict how you'll react to what I say, what you know and believe and want, whether you're being sarcastic or earnest or confrontational.
 You predict my meaning and interpret beyond literal words.
 Both of us continuously update models of each other.
 This is why good communicators actively test their predictions ("Does that make sense?"
 "Are you familiar with...?") rather than just broadcasting.

 But a good conversation isn't just predictability - it's a dance between expectation and surprise.
 The sweet spot is when someone violates your expectations in a generative way.
-Not random noise, but a signal that reveals something new.
 "I didn't see that coming, but now that you said it, that's fascinating."

 Improv, a formalization